 Michael Braverman earned his Ph.D. in Horticulture at the University of Florida and is a former Fulbright Scholar to Thailand.
 He joined IR-4 in 1999 directing field and laboratory residue studies and subsequently managed efficacy and regulatory affairs with biopesticides.
 He currently manages international capacity building programs, facilitates harmonization of regulations, and integration of biopesticides for conventional and organic systems.
 Successful international programs have resulted in establishment of new global trade standards.
 He has held positions as an Extension Vegetable Specialist with Texas A&M and as a Rice Weed Scientist at Louisiana State University.
 Michael enjoys fishing and raising unusual tropical vegetables.
 He speaks Thai and likes eating spicy food.

-Jason Sandahl is employed by the USDA Foreign Agricultural Service.
-Since 2005, Dr. Sandahl has led international technical assistance programs on plant protections worldwide, where he works with U.S. regulatory agencies, international bodies, and foreign governments to promote international standards and reduce technical barriers to trade.
-Prior to his employment with USDA, Jason worked abroad as a post-doctorate at Hokkaido University in Japan and as an assistant toxicology professor at the University of Swaziland in Africa.
-Jason is also a minor-crop farmer in a small town in Oregon where he grows cherries, apples, and pears.
+Jason Sandahl spent 16 years with the USDA Foreign Agricultural Service before departing the agency in 2021 to start a consulting firm drawing on his experience in international trade in agriculture.
+At USDA, Jason was Senior Program Manager – International Food Safety where he led international technical assistance programs on plant protection and minor uses worldwide.
+He coordinated capacity building efforts with U.S. regulatory agencies, international bodies, foreign governments, and the IR4 Project to promote international standards and reduce technical barriers to trade.
+Jason joined USDA as a Policy Fellow under the American Association for the Advancement of Science Fellowship program.
+Prior to his employment with USDA, Jason held a post-doctorate research position at Hokkaido University through the Japan Society for the Promotion of Science program, and then as an assistant toxicology professor at the University of Swaziland in Africa as a Fulbright Scholar.
+Jason is also a minor-crop farmer in a small town in Oregon where he grows cherries, apples, and pears for both domestic and international markets.

 Emeritus Board Members